Triumph Logo

 Triumph Logo 1932-1933

-Triumph’s success in overseas markets led to the company’s massive rebranding in 1929.
-This is how a whole series of emblems with the image of the globe appeared.
-Various modifications adorned the fuel tanks of motorcycles until 1933.
-Some versions were supplemented with the slogan “Triumph All Over The World.”
+Triumph’s success in foreign markets led to a major rebranding in 1929.
+So, there was a whole series of emblems with the image of the globe.
+Various modifications were made to motorcycle fuel tanks until 1933.
+Some versions were supplemented with the slogan “Triumph All Over The World”.

 1934 – 1936